pedroalvesbatista/singularity-admindocs/installation.rst

 Build and install an RPM
 ------------------------

-If you use RHEL, CentOS or SUSE, building and installing a Singularity RPM allows your Singularity installation be more easily managed, upgraded and removed.
-In Singularity >=v3.0.1 you can build an RPM directly from the `release tarball <https://github.com/apptainer/releases>`_.
+If you use RHEL, CentOS or SUSE, building and installing a Apptainer RPM allows your Apptainer installation be more easily managed, upgraded and removed.
+In Apptainer >=v3.0.1 you can build an RPM directly from the `release tarball <https://github.com/apptainer/releases>`_.

 .. note::